Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 Herkimer(Settlement)English (American) Herkimer is a small settlement in new york USA.
 Herkimer was founded in 1788.... [more]

 Houma(Settlement)English (American) A city in Louisiana.
-From the name of the Houma Native American people.
+The name is derived from the name of the Houma Native American people.

 Idaho(Political Subdivision)English (American) Name of a state in the United States, of uncertain origin, possibly from Shoshone term ee-da-how, meaning "gem of the mountains" or "the sun comes from the mountains".